-Following a North Carolina Supreme Court case which remanded a Family Court Judge for not postponing trial while a party was on active US military duty and deployed overseas, many North Carolina Family Courts now require the filing of a Servicemembers Affidavit for any lawsuit.
+Following a North Carolina Supreme Court case that remanded a Family Court Judge for not postponing trial while a party was on active US military duty and deployed overseas, many North Carolina Family Courts now require filing a Servicemembers Affidavit for any lawsuit.

 If a servicemember is on active duty, the Court may not enter any Order until the Court appoints an attorney to represent the servicemember.
-If a party is on active duty, in most instances the case will be stayed or postponed, until a later date.
-This protections ensure that Orders are not entered as against servicemembers who cannot appear due to their military duties.
+If a party is on active duty, in most instances, the case will be stayed or postponed until a later date.
+These protections ensure that Orders are not entered against servicemembers who cannot appear due to their military duties.

-If you are filing a new lawsuit in North Carolina, make sure to always complete and file an SCRA Affidavit when you institute your action.
-We regularly see actions for Divorce that are denied by the Court because a SCRA Affidavit was not filed.
+If you file a new lawsuit in North Carolina, always complete and file an SCRA Affidavit when you institute your action.
+We regularly see actions for Divorce denied by the Court because a SCRA Affidavit was not filed.

-If you have any questions about the Servicemembers Civil Relief Act or you obligations as a litigant under the Act, please contact us at (704) 810-1400 to schedule a consultation with one of our North Carolina Licensed Attorneys.
+If you have any questions about the Servicemembers Civil Relief Act or your obligations as a litigant under the Act, don't hesitate to get in touch with us at (704) 810-1400 to schedule a consultation with one of our North Carolina Licensed Attorneys.